saharatijol/100-days-of-code/log.md

 **Today's Progress**: Went back to re-learning basics of Java and did Java fundamentals on hackerrank

-**Thoughts:** I'm getting better at it again but I did to pick up the pace tomorrow
+**Thoughts:** I'm getting better at it again but I need to pick up the pace tomorrow

 **Link to work:**